EXPLORE, EXPERIENCE, AND ENJOY THE SEA RANCH AND ABALONE BAY!

 Learn what is happening in the Mendonoma region (Mendocino/Sonoma) as listed in the Independent Coastal Observer, the region’s local newspaper, Mark Your Calendar: http://www.mendonoma.com/calendar.htm

-As vines that produce the glorious grape and curl around their stakes are the roads that take you over rolling hills, past coastal waters, up into the redwoods and down into the warm valleys in Northern California.
-Whether Abalone Bay is your starting point or end point make sure you plan time for exploring the bounty of the valleys and coastal range.
+Owing to the vines that produce the glorious grape and curl around their stakes, the roads that take you over rolling hills, past coastal waters, up into the redwoods and down into the warm valleys in Northern California a wine tour that explores wine country is a must.
+Whether Abalone Bay is your starting point or end point of this tour make sure you plan time for exploring the bounty of the valleys and coastal range.
 Most tourists visit both Napa and Sonoma when visiting California Wine Country, but don’t forget to include Mendocino wineries too.
 If you are looking for a short jaunt try Annapolis Winery only 8 miles away up from Highway 1.

 Drive safely and have a great road trip to California Wine Country.

-Visit California Wines’ even calendar to discover Wine Events of interest throughout the year.
+Visit California Wines’ event calendar to discover Wine Events of interest throughout the year.